 Xianggong Mountain is one of the best shooting spots in Guilin.
-One of the most ideal time is during early dawn as this a sunrise venue, with golden sun rays beaming through the mountains and also (it seems often) river mist (as opposed to ocean clouds).
+One of the most ideal times is during early dawn as this is a sunrise venue, with golden sun rays beaming through the mountains and also (it seems often) river mist (as opposed to ocean clouds).

 Experience Historic Streets @East -West Street Alley

-Lots of umbrella at one of the alleys, to beautify the lanes.
+Lots of umbrellas at one of the alleys, to beautify the lanes.
 But the relentless afternoon heat still bears down on the venue.

 One of the ancient remnants of a bygone era at the East Lane of Zhenyang, Jiangnan Lane and Lanjing Lane, where are the only historic alleys left from Qing and Ming dynasties in Guilin.

-One of many drinks and snack stalls along the alleys selling watermelon or coconut drink.
+One of many drinks and snack stalls along the alleys selling watermelon or coconut drinks.
 I must say the presentation was very attractive and enjoy brisk business in the scorching mid-day sun.

-One of the most popular franchise for Guilin noodles – Ming Gui MiFen, sort of the fast food chain of local food.
+One of the most popular franchises for Guilin noodles – Ming Gui MiFen, sort of the fast-food chain of local food.